JPNMint/DLVC-S2022-Assignment-3/README.md

 pip3 install jupyterlab
 ```

-All other dependencies are installed "on-the-fly" in the notebooks.
+All other dependencies are installed 'on-the-fly' in the notebooks.

 Further notes:
 * The notebooks in `src/GAN` have been executed on Google Colab.